KSP-KOS/KOS/doc/source/structures/misc/timewarp.rst

     (Any experienced player of KSP should be aware of what the difference between physics warp and "time warp" (rails) is.
-In "physics" warp, all the normal things work, and the game simulates the entire physics engine with longer coarser delta-T time steps to achive a faster simulation rate.
+In "physics" warp, all the normal things work, and the game simulates the entire physics engine with longer coarser delta-T time steps to achieve a faster simulation rate.
 In "rails" warp, many of the calculations are not working, the vessel is not controllable, and the game calculates positions of objects based on the Keplerian elliptical parameters only.)